Edmonton station (Via Rail): Former stations

 Historically, this is the northwest point of a loop that trains once followed to go into downtown Edmonton.
 Westbound, for example, trains would divert from the mainline at East Junction (near Fort Road and 66 Street NW), head south as far as the CN passenger station, which was inside the CN Tower.
-The present-day Edmonton Light Rail Transit parallels some of the route, and remnants of the former mainline and railyards can be seen along the way.
+The present-day Edmonton LRT parallels some of the route, and remnants of the former mainline and railyards can be seen along the way.
 The City Centre Campus of Grant MacEwan University lies on what was once CN railyards to the west of the former station.
 Trains would then swing north and rejoin the mainline at West Junction just north of the present station.
 Currently trains depart the station by heading out and going to the left westbound, or to the right eastbound.

 Greyhound

-Greyhound Canada's new bus station opened here on 30 May 2016.
+Greyhound Canada vacated its downtown Edmonton bus station in 2016 as part of the construction of Ice District and Rogers Place.
+A new bus station opened at the Via station on 30 May 2016.
 Greyhound operated a shuttle bus for their passengers with tickets, to deal with the lack of public transit to the station.
 There was no stop for the Edmonton Transit Service buses at the location until September 2017, when a shuttle service began for Greyhound ticket holders.

 Greyhound ceased all operations west of Sudbury, including Edmonton, on 31 October 2018.